-Applicants seeking their first master’s degree must have an undergraduate GPA of 2.5 overall or a GPA of 2.75 in the second half of the undergraduate program.
-Applicants seeking a second master’s degree must have a GPA of 3.0 or better on their previous graduate degree.
+- Applicants seeking their first master’s degree must have an undergraduate GPA of 2.7 overall or a GPA of 3.0 the second half of the undergraduate program.
+Applicants seeking a second master’s degree must have a GPA of 3.3 or better on their previous graduate degree.

-Applicants must submit confidential appraisal forms from two professional supervisors and/or supervising professors that address the quality of the applicant’s professional work.
-Applicants may receive these forms from the department office or on-line at the department website.
-The completed forms are due with the Application for Graduate Admission.
+- Applicants must submit confidential appraisal forms from two professional supervisors and/or supervising professors that address the quality of the applicant’s professional work.
+Applicants may receive these forms from the department office or online at the department website.
+The completed forms are due with the Application for Graduate Admission form.

 The admission process for the master’s degree is as follows:

-The Office of Admissions will receive and gather all required documents.
-Completed applications that contain test scores, the required GPAs, confidential appraisal forms, a copy of the teaching certificate or waiver, and the résumé will be forwarded to the coordinator of advising for the educational leadership program.
+- The Office of Admissions will receive and gather ALL required documents.
+Completed applications that contain the required GPAs, confidential appraisal forms, and the résumé will be forwarded to the coordinator of advising for the educational leadership program.

 A retention review will be conducted by the faculty review committee and coordinated by the EDLD coordinator of advising.
 Students who have not met the following criteria will be identified and asked to meet with their academic advisors.
 Students must have: